AlbertWhite/site-v2.0/src/data/blogs/digitalOcean.md

 ### 1. Create a virtual server in DigitalOcean

-[DigitalOcean](https://www.digitalocean.com/) provides service for cloud computering, which means it provides unbuntu servers to let users host servers.
+[DigitalOcean](https://www.digitalocean.com/) provides service for cloud computing, which means it provides Ubuntu servers to let users host servers.

 ![](images/deploy/1.png)
 Each virtual server is called as **Droplets** in DigitalOcean.
 Creating a droplet means creating a virtual server in DigitalOcean.